-In August this year, the CEOs of Australia’s biggest rivaly in aviation came to Wade Institute of Entrepreneurship to exchange stories and share a laugh over their tumultuous past.
+In August 2016, the CEOs of Australia’s biggest rivalry in aviation came to Wade Institute of Entrepreneurship to exchange stories and share a laugh over their tumultuous past.
 It was a fascinating discussion of rivalry in the aviation industry in the early 2000’s, organised by Ormond College alumnus and Wade Institute benefactor, Peter Wade.

 In front of a packed room of students, faculty, and special guests from the startup community, Qantas/Jetstar CEO Alan Joyce and former Virgin CEO Brett Godfrey shared starkly contrasting experiences as entrepreneur and intrapreneur.
 Jetstar was created by Alan Joyce out of an established legacy brand, Qantas, while Brett Godfrey received a $10M investment from Sir Richard Branson and the mandate to start a low-cost airline.